This post may contain affiliate links. Please read our disclosure policy.

 Can I use flour tortillas instead of corn tortillas?

-Yes, you can use flour tortillas, but skip the frying step as they don’t require it.
+Yes, but skip the frying step since flour tortillas don’t need it.

 How do I double this recipe?